LaunchCodeEducation/lchs/src/chapters/how-to-code/comments.rst

 Notice that when you run the program, it still prints the phrase ``Hello, World``, but none of the comments appear.
-Also notice the blank lines left in the code, which are also ignored by the compiler.
+Also notice the blank lines left in the code also ignored by the compiler.

 Comments and blank lines make your programs much easier for humans to read.
 Use them often!